Dr. Thomas Truesdell ’01 Director of Student Success; Coordinator of Writing Across the Curriculum; Lecturer in English

 tomtrues@nwciowa.edu

-Tom Truesdell directs the Peer Learning Center at Northwestern and teaches in the English department.
+Dr. Truesdell directs Northwestern's Student Success Center, oversees the First-Year Seminar, chairs the Retention Committee and Student Success Committee, and teaches in the English department.
 Before returning to his alma mater, he served as a writing center specialist at the College of Lake County (IL) and a graduate assistant in the DePaul University Writing Centers.
-His research addresses both writing center and composition theory, although he is interested in almost anything that deals with writing, language, and literacy.
-Tom received his Master's degree in Writing Theory and Pedagogy from DePaul University and a Ph.D. in Composition & TESOL from Indiana University of Pennsylvania.
+His research addresses both writing center and composition theory, although he is interested in almost anything that deals with writing, language and literacy.
+Truesdell received his master's degree in writing theory and pedagogy from DePaul University and a Ph.D. in composition & TESOL from Indiana University of Pennsylvania.

 ENG221 - Responding to Writing